MrMisc/Outbreak-Model/README.md

 # Outbreak Model
  A model designed to simulate walking hosts, with the option to set some as infected, some as not.
-Various logical segments to be designed soon
-Absolutely, I understand.
-Here's the expanded introduction in Markdown format without the "Conclusion" section:

 ## Outbreak Model: Simulating Infectious Disease Transmission in Enclosed Facilities